Yuxiang-Xiao/NUS-Report-Template-LaTex/README.md

 ```
 - 22.Aug.2024
 	- Uploaded the Logo for NUS.
-	- Changed the foot of pages to right.
+	- Changed the footnote of pages to right.

+- 06.Sept.2024
+	- Aligned the heading of pages to left.